-1. Introduction
+Chapter 1 Introduction

 With the need for new mobility arises, the devices of Wireless Personal Area Networks (WPANs) and Wireless Local Area Networks (WLANs) will increase in a rapid pace.
-The WPAN category is led by a short-range radio technology called Bluetooth [1-4], which was designed primarily for cable replacement applications.
-The WLAN category has several technologies competing for dominance, like IEEE 802.11a/b/g [5], HomeRF [6], HiperLAN/2 [7], etc. Bluetooth and existing Wireless LANs (without loss of generality, only IEEE 802.11b is discussed in this paper owing to its popularity) have a number of distinctive features.
+The WPAN category is led by a short-range radio technology called Bluetooth [1][2], which was designed primarily for cable replacement applications.
+The WLAN category has several technologies competing for dominance, like IEEE 802.11a/b/g [3], HomeRF [4], HiperLAN/2 [5], and etc. Bluetooth and existing Wireless LANs (only IEEE 802.11b is discussed in this thesis owing to its popularity) have a number of distinctive features.
 Bluetooth uses the Frequency Hopping Spread Spectrum (FHSS) scheme and hops over 79 1-MHz-wide channels by 1600 times per second while IEEE 802.11b uses the Direct Sequence Spread Spectrum (DSSS) scheme and occupies one 22-MHz-wide static channel across the acceptable 83.5 MHz of the 2.4 GHz ISM band.
-Bluetooth was designed for personal area networking that transmits
+Bluetooth was designed for personal area networking that transmits at power level of about 1 mW and IEEE 802.11b was designed for wireless local area networking with power level from 30 to $100 \, mW$.